eggplantpasta/traveller/README.md

 ## Database

 Scripts to create and populate an SQLite database with sample data are contained in the sql directory.
-To execute them navigate to the project root and use the built in PHP web server:
+To execute them, from the command line, cd to the project root directory and start the built in PHP web server:

 ```shell
 php -S localhost:8000 -t sql/
 ```

-Then navigate to the [create script](http://localhost:8000/create-db.php) to create the database and it's objects and populate it with sample data.
+Then, in a web browser, navigate to the [create script](http://localhost:8000/create-sqlite.php) to create the database and it's objects and populate it with sample data.
+This is a non-destructive script and will leave existing data untouched.